royhodge/MultiChain-Client/README.md

    <h1>Electron Multichain Explorer</h1>
 A general management tools for Multichain blockchains Currently it's just a basic template that others can build on.
+The paths are setup for windows users.
+I'm working on the scipts for Linux and Mac

 <h3>Notice</h3>